 Welcome to our list of the best free games for kids on both tablet and PC.
-These have all been carefully picked to make sure they are appropriate for boys and girls.
+These games have all been carefully picked to make sure they are appropriate for boys and girls.

-Obviously, 30 years on, we know nothing like that ever happened.
-In these more enlightened times, however, there has been substantial research that shows gaming is – in moderation, of course – a productive activity.
-For instance, video games promote problem solving skills and creativity.
-The best free games for kids, then, are an active leisure pursuit, unlike the passivity of watching television.
+Now, 30 years later, we know nothing like that ever happened.
+In fact, research shows that gaming can be a productive leisure activity – in moderation, of course.
+For example, the top games for kids will encourage problem solving skills and creativity.
+The top free games for kids, then, are an active leisure pursuit, as opposed to the passivity of watching TV.

-Still, it’s important to make sure your kids are playing only the best games for kids.
-So, we decided it was time to create a list, highlighting 20 of the best free games for kids, both boys and girls, and aged between 5 to 11 years.
-They’re complete as is experiences, feature no violence, and tend to combine both depth and immediacy.
+However, it’s important to ensure your young ones are only playing the best games for kids.
+So, we decided it was time to create a list, highlighting 20 of the best free games for kids, both girls and boys, aged between 5 and 11 years.
+They’re all complete as-is experiences, feature no violence and tend to combine both depth and immediacy.
 Most importantly, they’re all extremely fun – no matter how old your little one is – and that’s what’s important, right?
 So, sit back, relax and we’ll go over the best free games for kids.

 10 best games for kids on Android tablets and iPad

 These days, kids are more likely to first experience computing and gaming on a tablet than a home computer.
 To that end, our tablet selection skews a little younger.

-According to Google, everything listed here is rated 3+, and so should be safe for even very young children.
-Apple is more conservative – it rates the games 4+, apart from Super Stickman Golf 3 and Spaceteam, which are 9+.
-The games are also all simple to control, easy to get into, and fun to play.
+Everything on this list is rated 3+, according to Google, and should be safe for even very young children.
+However, Apple rates most of these games with a more conservative 4+, except for Super Stickman Golf and Spaceteam, which are 9+.
+The games are all simple to control, easy to get into, and fun to play.